Tazumal

-Tazumal (//täsuːˈmäl//) is a pre-Columbian archeological site in Chalchuapa, El Salvador.
-Tazumal is an architectural complex within the larger area of the ancient Mesoamerican city of Chalchuapa, in western El Salvador.
-The Tazumal group is located in the southern portion of the Chalchuapa archaeological zone.
-Archaeologist Stanley Boggs excavated and restored the Tazumal complex during the 1940s and 1950s.
+Tazumal (//täsuːˈmäl//) is a pre-Columbian archeological site and architectural complex located within the archeological zone of Chalchuapa, in western El Salvador.
+The complex forms part of the remains of the ancient Mesoamerican city of Chalchuapa and occupies the southern portion of the zone.
+Archaeologist Stanley Boggs excavated and restored the site during the 1940s and 1950s.

-Archaeological investigations indicate that Tazumal was inhabited from the Classic period through to the post-Classic and that the site had links as far afield as central Mexico, the northern Yucatán Peninsula and lower Central America.
-Metal artifacts from the complex date to the 8th century AD and are among the earliest metal artifacts reported from Mesoamerica.
+Archaeological investigations indicate that Tazumal was occupied from the Classic period through the Postclassic and participated in long-distance exchange networks extending to central Mexico, the northern Yucatán Peninsula and lower Central America.
+Metallurgical artifacts recovered from the complex date to the 8th century AD and represent some of the earliest documented evidence of metalworking in Mesoamerica.

 Location

-Tazumal is situated within the municipality of Chalchuapa in the department of Santa Ana, within the Río Paz drainage basin.
-The ruins are at an altitude of 720 m above mean sea level.
-It is about 120 km from the contemporary Maya city of Kaminaljuyu.
-Tazumal is 4 km southwest of the small Late Classic site of Alumulunga.
+Tazumal is located within the municipality of Chalchuapa in the department of Santa Ana, within the Río Paz drainage basin.
+The site lies at an elevation of 720 m above mean sea level.
+It is situated approximately 120 km from the contemporary Maya city of Kaminaljuyu and 4 km southwest of the small Late Classic site of Alumulunga.